badlydrawnletters/emojifier-docs/slash/subscribe.md

 ![subscribe example](../images/subscribe_success.png)
 ![command management example](../images/subscribe_manage.png)

-?> You must have Administrator permissions in order to edit the command permissions.
+?> You must have the Administrator permission in order to edit the command permissions.
 Please view [this](https://support.discord.com/hc/en-us/articles/4644915651095-Command-Permissions) article for more information on command permissions.